ibm-cloud-docs/ContinuousDelivery/toolchains_custom.md

 | hidden | property | <`[form, description]`> |  |
 -->

- Information about creating a `pipeline.yml` file can be found in a [later section.](#toolchains_custom_pipeline_yml)
+ More information about creating a `pipeline.yml` file can be found in a [later section.](#toolchains_custom_pipeline_yml)

- This snippet shows an example of this section of the file:
+ The following snippet shows an example of this section of the file:

  ```
  # Pipelines